sebsto/amplify-android-getting-started/03_initialize_amplify.md

 Let's create a `Backend` class to group the code to interact with our backend.
 I use a [singleton design pattern](https://en.wikipedia.org/wiki/Singleton_pattern) to make it easily available through the application and to ensure the Amplify libraries are initialized only once.

-The class initializer takes care of initializing the Amplify librairies.
+The class initializer takes care of initializing the Amplify libraries.

 Under `java/com.example.androidgettingstarted` create a new kotlin file `Backend.kt`, open it and add this code: